KatieBSC/k8s-demo/README.md

 ### Deploy App with Helm

 We can also use Helm to deploy the Streamlit app.
-This will make our job easier to customize, such as changing the environment variables, container image, and other job specs.
+This will make it easier to customize our app, such as changing the environment variables, container image, and other deployment or service specs.

 Install / upgrade `app-demo` Helm chart with default values:
 ```